 - Lead-based paint mitigation or stabilization, as needed. - Mold remediation, as needed. - Accessibility features for documented special needs. - Standard appliances limited to refrigerator, stove/oven, but will only be considered when repair would not be cost effective. - Ventilation and energy efficiency items such as ceiling fans, window screens, and screen doors may be replaced if damage is reasonably attributable to storm damage. - Elevation above the base flood elevation level where the rehabilitation will constitute a substantial improvement in a Special Flood Hazard Area (SFHA). - All electrical components must be inspected including service, meter, wiring, and fixtures even if no electrical work is being specified.
 Unsafe components must be replaced.
-All exposed wiring, switches, and light bulbs in living areas must be encased. - All homes must be equipped with a smoke detector installed in conformity with code requirements. - Rehabilitated homes inhabited by special needs or elderly (age 62 or older) persons must be analyzed as to the special physical needs of such persons.
-Improvements such as widened doorways, ramps, level entry and doorways, and grab bars in bath areas must be installed, if appropriate.
+All exposed wiring, switches, and light bulbs in living areas must be encased. - All homes must be equipped with a smoke detector and carbon monoxide detector, if necessary, installed in conformity with code requirements. - Rehabilitated homes inhabited by special needs or elderly (age 62 or older) persons must be analyzed as to the special physical needs of such persons.
+Improvements such as widened doorways, ramps, level entry and doorways, and grab bars in bath areas may be installed, if appropriate and if the homeowner agrees to the improvements.
 Hearing and sight impaired adaptations should also be considered.
 All special needs requirements must be documented prior to approval.